nicolomaioli/strmr/terraform/README.md

 region = "<YOUR_REGION>"
 ```

-Optionally create a `terraform/terraform.tfvars` file to personalise some of
+Create a `terraform/terraform.tfvars` file to personalise some of the values in
-the values in `terraform/variables.tf`.
+`terraform/variables.tf`.

 Initialise Terraform: